Menu

 Diabetes Overview

 Diabetes is a chronic metabolic disorder characterized by high blood glucose (sugar) levels.
 This condition occurs when the body doesn’t produce enough insulin, a hormone that regulates blood sugar, or doesn’t effectively use the insulin it makes.
+Insulin Autoimmune Syndrome, though rare, is another condition where the body produces antibodies that attack its own insulin, leading to fluctuating blood sugar levels.
 Diabetes care requires ongoing management to control the blood sugar level and prevent complications.
 Treatment typically involves a combination of medication, lifestyle modification, a regular meal, diet and exercise, and blood glucose level monitoring.

 Risk of High or Low Blood Sugar Levels